 Texas limits the types of damages family members can recover through a wrongful death lawsuit after a truck accident.
-Through this type of claim, you can only collect compensation to cover your personal financial expenses and losses, as well as your own emotional losses. \
+Through this type of claim, you can only recover your personal financial expenses and losses, as well as your own emotional losses. \

-- Funeral expenses, medical bills, or other financial costs;
+- Funeral expenses, medical bills, or other financial costs

-- Lost earning capacity, which pays for the loss of your loved one’s future income;
+- Lost earning capacity, which pays for the loss of your loved one’s future income

-- Cost of your emotional support services, such as grief counseling;
+- Cost of your emotional support services, such as grief counseling

-- Loss of services, including parental or spousal services;
+- Loss of services, including parental or spousal services

-- Loss of support at home, including maintenance, chores, and child care;
+- Loss of support at home, including maintenance, chores, and child care

-- Mental anguish;
+- Mental anguish

-- Loss of companionship;
+- Loss of companionship

-- Loss of inheritance; and
+- Loss of inheritance

 Which Family Members Can File a Wrongful Death Lawsuit in Texas?

 Only certain family members can file a wrongful death action under Texas law.
 Unless you fall into one of these categories, the state’s Wrongful Death Act bars you from filing this type of suit against the liable trucking company.
 Those who can pursue financial recovery through a wrongful death suit include: